kent28808/Good-Readme-Generator/README.md

 ## Description

-This is a readme generator created using node.js
+This is a readme generator created using node.js.
+A series of prompted questions will allow the user to input the required information to generate a readme file for their own use.

 ![Readme Generator](Assets/readme-photo)